Megadimension Neptunia VII on Steam - User reviews, Price & Information

 Megadimension Neptunia VII is a anime, jrpg and female protagonist game developed by Idea Factory and Compile Heart and published by Idea Factory International.

-Released on July 05th 2016 is available only on Windows in 2 languages: English and Japanese.
+Released on July 05th 2016 is available in English only on Windows.

 The Steam community has classified Megadimension Neptunia VII into these genres: